amiraiman/aahotel/README.md

 # AAHotel

-AAhotel is a dummy hotel that serves affordable accomodations plan
+AAhotel is a dummy hotel that serves affordable accomodations plan to tourists.

 ## Description

 This website is use to showcase my skill on web design and development.
-It is built with vanilla HTML & CSS
+It is built with vanilla HTML & CSS.
+Some JS are used for specific use cases.

 ## Sources